ed-conte/ithaca-apple-harvest-festival-website/design-plan/design-journey.md

 - Idea 1: date and time

-  the date, time, and location will be displayed in a modal when the website is opened prompting user input.
+  The date, time, and location will be displayed in a modal when the website is opened, prompting user input.
 Introducing a modal that displays the date, time, and location of the festival would facilitate meeting user goals.
 This implementation would assist participants in effectively planning ahead and attending the festival.
 Including this information in a modal isolates this information from the page so users do not have to search for it.

 - Idea 2: map